-Refer to the MET Spring 2024 schedule for more details.
+Refer to the MET Academic Calendar for 2024 for more details.

 Required Texts

 The text for the course is provided online in Blackboard.
 We will also be using the Python Software Foundation on-line documentation.

 Assignments

 Homework will be assigned for each class.
 Assignments will alternate between reading and exercises to develop fundamental skills, and projects that utilize those fundamental skills.